htschvl/htschvl/README.md

 ## About

-I'm a **Technical PM/PO and Blockchain Architect** at the intersection of product strategy and engineering execution — 4+ years shipping production systems across DeFi, stablecoins, tokenization, sovereign app-chains, and TradFi-to-Web3 integrations.
+I'm a **Technical PM/PO and Blockchain Architect** at the intersection of product strategy and engineering execution, 4+ years shipping production systems across DeFi, stablecoins, tokenization, sovereign app-chains, and TradFi-to-Web3 integrations.

-My background is technical-first: I started as a developer, which means I don't translate between product and engineering — I operate in both.
+My background is technical-first: I started as a developer, which means I don't translate between product and engineering, I operate in both.
 I write specs that devs execute without back-and-forth, architect smart contract systems from scratch, and own delivery in high-ambiguity environments where there's no one else to close the loop.

 Currently building a tokenization product suite at **RioCryptoHub** &nbsp;·&nbsp; 📍 Rio de Janeiro, Brazil &nbsp;·&nbsp;